ITT information and Guidance

 What qualifications/experience will you need?

-To train as a teacher on any programme you must achieve a standard equivalent to a grade C in GCSE English and mathematics.
-If you want to teach primary (Key stage 1/2) you must also have achieved a standard equivalent to a grade C in a science GCSE.
+To train as a teacher on any programme, you must achieve a standard equivalent to a grade C / grade 4 in GCSE English and Mathematics and have achieved passes in the Literacy and Numeracy Skills tests.

 You will need a minimum of 10 days experience in the relevant setting prior to commencing the course.
 We can support this process.